dbt-labs/docs.getdbt.com/website/docs/docs/deploy/monitor-jobs.md

 - [Use source freshness](/docs/deploy/source-freshness) &mdash; Monitor data governance by enabling snapshots to capture the freshness of your data sources.
 - [Use dashboard status tiles](/docs/deploy/dashboard-status-tiles) &mdash; Set up and add status tiles to view data freshness and quality checks

-The docs in this section provide detailed information required for configuring and managing your dbt jobs in dbt Cloud.
+To learn more about how to configure notifications and monitor dbt jobs in dbt Cloud, read the docs in this section.

 <DocCarousel slidesPerView={1}>